sriram-nappa/ibm-exercise/Readme.md

  **4. greater-than:**

-   Returns the list of objects whose value of the given field is greater then the user input.
+   Returns the list of objects whose value of the given field is greater than the user input.

  **5. less-than:**

-   Returns the list of objects which starts with the given string.
+   Returns the list of objects whose value of the given field is less than the user input.

 ### Future Improvements: